alibaba/async_simple/README.md

 # Develop async_simple

 The build of async_simple requires libaio, googletest and cmake.
 Both libaio and googletest are optional.
 (Testing before using is highly suggested.)
+By default, async_simple would try to clone the googletest from git to make sure the version used is correct.
+But in case the users have problems with networks, users can try to install the gtest libraries by the following instructions and use the CMake variables ('GMOCK_INCLUDE_DIR', 'GTEST_LIBRARIES', 'GMOCK_INCLUDE_DIR', 'GMOCK_LIBRARIES') to specify the location.

 ## Using apt (Ubuntu and Debian)